roseengineering/rfsoapyfile/README.md

 The REST API is available off port 8080.
 Use POST or PUT to change a program or radio setting.
 Use GET to view it.
 If a boolean is needed, the following strings are accepted: y, n, yes, no, true, and false.
 Pausing the recording closes the WAV output file, while unpausing the recording creates a new output file.
+The SDR stream is always being captured even when the recording is paused.
-If the option --notimestamp is enabled, this means any previously existing output file of the same name will be overwritten.
+Note, if the option --notimestamp is enabled, any previously existing output file of the same name will be overwritten should you pause and unpause.
-Also, the SDR stream is always being captured even when the recording is paused.

-The IQ data is streamed out of URL paths /pcm, /float, and /cf32.
-The /pcm endpoint streams 16 bit integer WAV.
-The /float endpoint streams 32-bit float WAV.
-While the /cf32 endpoint streams in raw cf32 format.
-Run soapyfile with the --pause option if you only want to stream over HTTP.
-(No SDR program that I know of currently supports HTTP streams, however it might be useful for remote operation or sharing a stream in real time.)

-Peak sample data (dBFS) and frequency power data (rtl_power output format) is streamed out of URL paths /peak and /power as text.

 ```
 PUT /quit              <bool>      stop capture and terminate program, yes or no